 Before purchasing a set of string several factors should be taken into consideration.
 Below are the important factors you have to consider when selecting a set of guitar strings.

-- The gauge of a string determines the thickness of a string.
+- The gauge of a string determines the thickness of the string.

 - The thicker a string is, the airier its impact will be resulting in more sound.